abrahambeltran/keepingup/README.md

 # keepingup

-This is a blog/lifestyle website meant to track a user's status and day to day activities.\n Implementation is not complete yet but will include:
+This is a blog/lifestyle website meant to track a user's status and day to day activities.\
+Implementation is not complete yet but will include:
 <ul>
 <li>Sign up/Login functionality</li>